bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:53:00

-Yeah, talking about the subscription model, where I think we haven't actually mentioned this in the podcast yet, but you would purchase a number of slots and for some amount of time, By deleting some of your appointments, the backups of channel state, you would open up slots again.
+Yeah, talking about the subscription model, where I think we haven't actually mentioned this in the podcast yet, but you would purchase a number of slots and for some amount of time.
+By deleting some of your appointments, the backups of channel state, you would open up slots again.
 Sure, whether or not Watchtower actually deletes the stuff is their business, but you would notice if they don't give you back your slots.
 So you could still have five new updates and then delete three an hour later or something and basically have them on random delays, all of the things.